- stool the color of clay

 Other symptoms include:

 The symptoms of acute cholecystitis can resemble many other illnesses.
 Therefore, your doctor will want to know about your medical history as well as your symptoms.
-He will probably check your abdomen for swelling or tender areas.
-He may also order additional tests.
+He or shee will probably check your abdomen for swelling or tender areas, or order additional tests.

 If your doctor has determined that you do have acute cholecystitis, he or she may also order blood tests to determine if there are any other problems.
 For example, liver function tests can be abnormal with this condition.
 Complete blood counts may show higher than normal amounts of white blood cells.

 Severe abdominal pain may need immediate treatment.
 If you are experiencing severe, unexplained abdominal pain, you should seek medical attention as soon as possible.